ubitux/research/color-quantization/README.md

 **Note**: the scripts depend on Python3, `matplotlib` and `PIL`

 - `pal.py`: core lib where all the important code is
+- `convert.py`: simple script to quantize an image, see `--help` for more info
 - `gen_results.py`: generate results, see `--help` for more info
 - `show_results.py`: show or export the results in an image, see `--help` for more info